 The game has changed.
 SEO has always been a fast-moving industry that favors the nimble and flexible.
-But since Google’s latest round of devastating update — beginning with Google Panda in February 2011 and culminating with 2012’s EMD update — the rate of change has intensified.
-In fact, these updates put many Google-traffic-dependent site owners, out of business.
+But since Google’s latest round of updates, the rate of change has intensified.
+In fact, past updates put many Google-traffic-dependent site owners out of business.

 You probably already know that SEO has changed.
-But alas, there’s not much information out there to help give you the answers you’re looking for, like “How can I update my link building strategies for 2013?” and “What can I do to protect my site against the next update?”
-In this section, you’ll get an in-depth look at the SEO world we live in and some actionable strategies you can use to shield your site against Google’s relentless updates.
+But there’s not much information out there to help give you the answers you’re looking for.
+In this guide, you’ll get an in-depth look at the SEO world we live in and some actionable strategies you can use to shield your site against Google’s relentless updates.